ireoostacchini/demo20.api.node/README.md

-## Architecture

-- Delegate anything possible (e.g. gzip, SSL) to a reverse proxy)

-- Measure and guard the memory usage

 ## Build

 - Be sure that production code uses the exact version of the packages you have tested it with